 AOSIQ is a capability-authorization runtime for AI agents — with built-in human approval gates, tamper-evident audit, and per-class data-egress envelopes.
 The same governance primitives extend to deterministic actors: scheduled jobs, monitoring scripts, and automation pipelines that need the same scrutiny but don't need to reason.

-Industry data from 2026 documents an authorization gap that has widened as agent deployment has outpaced governance maturity.
-The numbers below come from a survey of 919 enterprise executives and practitioners.
-They focus on AI agents — but the gap they describe is part of a longer pattern: enterprise automation governance has been an unsolved problem for years, and AI agents are the version where it's finally undeniable.
+Industry data from 2025–2026 documents an authorization gap that has widened as agent deployment has outpaced governance maturity.
+The numbers below come from independent Cloud Security Alliance studies — methodology disclosed, sample sizes published, CSA's research arm conducting the analysis.
+They focus on AI agents, but the gap they describe is part of a longer pattern: enterprise automation governance has been an unsolved problem for years, and AI agents are the version where it's finally undeniable.

 AOSIQ enforces governance properties as runtime invariants — not best practices, not configuration, not policy documents.
 Every operation crosses a single syscall boundary where capability, audit, approval, and cost checks fire before the action ever reaches the underlying system.